W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 ⁵Tolerance for pain may be high, but it [tolerance for pain] is not without limit.
 ⁶Eventually everyone begins to recognize, however dimly, that there *must* be a better way.
 ⁷As this recognition [that there must be a better way] becomes more firmly established, it [recognition that there must be a better way] becomes a turning point.
-⁸This [recognising there must be a better way] ultimately reäwakens spiritual vision, simultaneously weakening the investment in physical sight.
+⁸This [recognising there must be a better way] ultimately reawakens spiritual vision, simultaneously weakening the investment in physical sight.
 ⁹The alternating investment in the two levels of perception is usually experienced as conflict, which [experience of conflict] can become very acute.
 ¹⁰But the outcome is as certain as God.
 :::